In a world awash with

 For those who face challenges

-healthy relationship with food, seeking professional help is
+in establishing a healthy relationship with food, seeking professional help is

 essential.
 Many people grapple with disordered eating habits or eating